by Supriya Verma

 So how does the biotech industry fare among this period of global economic uncertainty?
 Well, let’s put it into perspective.
 The US stock market suffered its biggest selloff in years, with the Dow Jones shedding over 1000 points in the first 4 minutes of trading – the American freefall.
 The S&P 500 and NASDAQ tumbled more than 10%, and billions of pounds were wiped off the FTSE 100 in London.
 However, the drama had began much earlier.
 Nineteen hours prior to the American selloff, Asia had began its own, where Japan’s Nikkei slumped over 4%, and China’s own Shanghai Composite Index crashing 8.5% – the Asian freefall.
 The Australian markets also ended up experiencing its worst selloff since 2007.
 In the history of the global economy, this was the worst international selloff since the 2008 financial crisis, wreaking havoc and mayhem around the world.
 Simply out, this is a perfect example of the classic “dominoes effect”.
 You could also consider it a “financial tsunami” originating in China, whose tidal waves engulfed all the international markets in its wake, around the world, one by one.
 Are you new to stock trading or don’t understand the terminology used yet?
 That’s fine!
 Platforms like Stocktrades are available for these home investors and by subscribing to them you can have access to their information that will help you make the smartest investing decisions to be a successful trader.
 This can be great if you are a novice to the investing world and are looking for support!

 Over the next two weeks, the markets would volley up and down repeatedly amongst global fears of deteriorating economic growth.
 However, on Sept 8, 2015, markets soared back out of their respective correction zones – some even reaching record highs.
 Was this because of improving conditions in China?
 Not quite.
 Rather, this rally, not surprisingly, was led by the technology industry.
+Moments like this are apt for Social Trading experts to take advantage of, but before we consider that it’s good to know exactly what sector of the technology industry we’re talking about here.
 I know some of you are thinking “Apple”, but some key movers hail from the biotechnology sector as well.
 After all, the tech industry doesn’t revolve around “Apple”, at least based on my definition of “tech”, which includes “biotech”.

 The biotechnology sector is the perfect example of a “new industry” or a “new economy”.
 In other words, an industry that did not exist only until a few decades ago, yet presents as a major economic driver for many local, national, and even international economies today.
 As we already know, biotechnology is the use of molecular biology to solve today’s modern problems – applications ranging from agriculture to unique drug delivery systems to ground-breaking cellular therapeutics to biosensors and medical diagnostics…the list continues, and the possibilities are virtually endless.
 Needless to say, this is the era of what we classically call “disruption”, and biotechnology is one “disruptor” that is unquestionably meant to dominate the international world markets in the future.